schachmat/gods/README.md

 you can tell me about your fork and changes and then I can link them here as further examples for other people to look at.

+- [phacops forked](https://github.com/phacops/gods) gods to not use a custom font, but rather replace the icons with plain text.

 ##License

 "THE BEER-WARE LICENSE" (Revision 42):